daniel-andersen/interactive-tabletop-project-ed_old_iphone/README.md

 ### Dystopia

-All photos are copyright by Henrik Bengtsson.
+All photos of Dystopia are copyright by Henrik Bengtsson.

 ##### The real tabletop game "Dystopia", the father of the framework